BOARD OF TRUSTEES

-Over the 40 years he worked for Marston’s (previously known as Wolverhampton & Dudley Breweries) Philip held several senior roles in various parts of the organisation including Brewing, Logistics, Export, Sales and Retail.
+He worked for Marston’s (previously known as Wolverhampton & Dudley Breweries) for over 40 years during which time he held several senior roles in various parts of the organisation including Brewing, Logistics, Export, Sales and Retail.
 He is a qualified brewer and on retiring was made a Life Member of the Institute of Brewing and Distilling for his services to the Brewing Industry.
+He retired from the role of Operations Director in 2015.

-He is a key supporter of the City and actively works with the Council, local politicians and other key stakeholders to make Wolverhampton a better place to invest, work, live and visit.
+He is a key supporter of the City and actively works with the Council, local politicians, MP’s and other key stakeholders to make Wolverhampton a better place to invest, work, live and visit.

 In September 2016 he was awarded an Honorary Fellowship by the University of Wolverhampton for his services to the City.